 5. The registration process is completed.

+When the ATCF involves in the session made over IMS, the procedure of SCC AS providing C-MSISDN and ATU-STI to ATCF as specified in clause 6.3.1.7 of TS 23.237 [4] shall be applied also for the MSC Server registration.

 6.3.3.5.3 Origination procedures when ATCF involved

 The CS origination is done according to TS 23.292 [3], clause 7.3, with the difference that the call is routed through the ATCF (that was added to the call path during registration according to clause 6.3.3.5.2).